- Understanding Agile Approach

 So, what will the sprint look like?
 Following Scrum, the issue to solve, which consists of certain small tasks to implement, will be a sprint for 1-3 weeks.
-So, firstly project managers with engineers decide what tasks from backlog are the first to implement.
+Thus, firstly project managers with engineers decide what tasks from backlog are the first to implement.
 They shift to estimating how much time will be spent on tasks in a sprint.
 Then they pull the issue from the backlog to Jira indicating the estimated time for it, its status, epic link, and responsible person.
 Then, software engineers can start building the code.

-7. Deployment and maintenance
+7. Deployment and Maintenance

 When software testing is over, the code is clear and no bugs remain, the application can be pushed for final release into the environment where customers can find and use it.
 The software development team checks the deployment process to eliminate possible issues.
 When the system is deployed, software companies provide further maintenance of their product and ensure:

 Phases of app development are milestones of successful project implementation.
 One of the most effective approaches is Agile which focuses on executing activities, meeting clients’ needs and requirements, and maintaining flexibility in a team, but not focusing on reporting, paperwork, and constant planning that does not bring results.